The Internal Revenue Service (“IRS”) plays a crucial role in the collection and enforcement of tax laws in the United States.

 It is incumbent on the taxpayer to keep the IRS apprised of the taxpayer’s current address.
 This obligation is not absolute, however.
 If the IRS is aware of a new address, the IRS must exercise “reasonable care” in ascertaining the correct address.

 When it Really Matters

-In most cases, this “last known address” issue arises when the taxpayer receives a letter from their bank or a letter from their employer, which indicates that the IRS has levied or seized their bank account or wages.
-At that point, the taxpayer contacts to the IRS only to find out that the IRS had sent several IRS notices to an incorrect address.
-The IRS is very quick to cite the “last known address” rule in these situations.
+The last known address rule also comes up in collection cases.
+This often involves bank or wage levies.
+With these levies, the taxpayer may first find out that it missed IRS correspondence when he receives a letter from his bank or a letter from his employer indicating that the IRS has levied or seized their bank account or wages.
+At this point, the taxpayer contacts the IRS only to find out that the IRS had sent several IRS notices to an incorrect address.
+The taxpayer will have waived his right to certain collection safeguards in this situation.

 Worse yet, missed notices often result in inordinately large penalties and interest.
 The taxpayer may not be put on notice of their tax debt for years or even decades, while penalties and interest continue to accrue.
 The penalties and interest can be substantial and may even exceed the amount of the original tax debt.
 While this rule may be necessary to keep taxpayers honest, it often harms taxpayers who honestly do not receive IRS notices.
 There are numerous court cases involving disputes just like this, such as this dispute over a missed IRS notice and this other missed notice.

 The issue of the IRS relying on a taxpayer’s last known address has become more prevalent in recent years due to the increasing mobility of taxpayers.
 With the rise of frequent relocation and may even move out of the U.S., it has become increasingly difficult for taxpayers to update their address with the IRS each time they move, as required by IRS Form 8822.
 This is especially true for those who move frequently across different states and countries, such as pilots, athletes, and traveling salesmen.